Love - Trust - Hope - Joy

-As part of our approach to Music at King's Somborne C of E we worked in partnership with Hampshire Music Services to adapt a scheme of work that would best support the needs of our children.
+As part of the implementation of our Music curriculum at King's Somborne C of E we worked in partnership with Hampshire Music Services to adapt a scheme of work that would best support the needs of our children.
 We teach Music directly in both KS1 and KS2 and also provide our EYFS children with opportunities to explore music in a variety of ways.
 We believe that all children should have access to a rich and broad curriculum, that allows them to explore and discover, whilst building upon the expertise of specialists.

 Learning a instrument can also be very challenging, as can teaching a subject that may not be an area of expertise, with resilience being a key element.
 As a school with no professional musicians on our teaching staff, we take this as an opportunity to model our own resilience in learning with our children - supporting one another, and embracing the learning adventure together.
 We also utilise the skills of each and every staff member, with non teaching staff also helping to run choir clubs and singing practice each week - leading to brilliant teamwork and collaboration.
 Whole school opportunities to celebrate our learning include Remembrance Day, where we collectively stop, remember and show our appreciation through our fantastic learning and appreciation for the importance of music in dictating mood and creating atmosphere.